nliulab/HRnV-Calc/README.md

 #### Segmentation of ECG
-The ‘Signal Type’ section allows users to choose whether the full ECG or a segment of it should be analyzed.
+The `Signal Type` section allows users to choose whether the full ECG or a segment of it should be analyzed.

-If the 'Segment' option is selected, the 'Display settings & ECG Segment Selection' section will be availabe to users to navigate and select the desired segment.
+If the `Segment` option is selected, the `Display settings & ECG Segment Selection` section will be availabe to users to navigate and select the desired segment.

-There are three choices of segment length can be selected in the segmentation subsection: 5 min, 10 min, and 15 min.
-Users may change ‘Display Duration’ and ‘Display overlay’ to better navigate and locate the desired part of the ECG signal for segmentation.
+There are three choices of segment length can be selected in the segmentation subsection: `5 min`, `10 min`, and `15 min`.
+Users may change `Display Duration` and `Display overlay` to better navigate and locate the desired part of the ECG signal for segmentation.

-As shown in the figure below, to select the starting point of the segment, click the ‘Select start point’ button, and then choose the starting point by clicking on the ECG plot displayed in the middle of the QDE viewer.
+As shown in the figure below, to select the starting point of the segment, click the `Select start point` button, and then choose the starting point by clicking on the ECG plot displayed in the middle of the QDE viewer.
 Single clicks will be plotted on the ECG plot as crossing marks for reference.
 To avoid unintended inputs, such clicks are not stored as the actual starting points.
 Users may **finalize the choice of the starting point by double clicking** on the desired point in the ECG plot.
 Alternatively, right clicking will also finalize the starting point as the last single click position.
 It is worth noting that only the horizontal position (i.e., the X-axis coordinate) of the click will be used to locate the starting point of the segment.
 Once the starting point is finalized, the **end point of the segment with specified length will be automatically displayed** on the ECG plot as a green dot.
-Users may finalize the choice of the end point by clicking the ‘Confirm End Point’ button and thus confirm the segmentation of the ECG signal.
+Users may finalize the choice of the end point by clicking the `Confirm End Point` button and thus confirm the segmentation of the ECG signal.

 <p align="center">